laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Statistical Inference/Probability Theory - Foundation to Data Science/Readme.md

 - Quiz Assessments, and Programming Assignment

 ### Week 2 | Conditional Probability

-The notion of “conditional probability” is a very useful concept from Probability Theory and in this module we introduce the idea of “conditioning” and Bayes’ Formula.
-The fundamental concept of “independent event” then naturally arises from the notion of conditioning.
-Conditional and independent events are fundamental concepts in understanding statistical results.

 #### Learning Objectives
 - Explain the concept of conditional probability.